-A bachelor's degree from a CCNE or NLN-accredited program with an upper-division major in nursing; an undergraduate course in statistics; minimum GPA of 3.0; eligibility for R.N. licensure in Rhode Island.
-For specialization in nurse practitioner concentrations, students are required to have one year of professional nursing practice prior to enrolling in the nurse practitioner clinical courses.
-Clinical nursing experience prior to enrollment is preferred.
-Completed application package with all transcripts; three letters of reference (academic and professional, at least one from an M.S.- prepared nurse); , a curriculum vitae/resume; MAT or GRE test scores and a statement of purpose must be received by October 15 for spring admission and October 15 for spring admission and February 15 for fall admission.
-Acceptance is based on a full review of the applicant's record and not on any one single component.
+A bachelor's degree from a CCNE or NLN-accredited program with an upper-division major in nursing; an undergraduate course in statistics; minimum GPA of 3.0; eligibility for R.N. licensure in Rhode Island. , Clinical nursing experience prior to enrollment is preferred.
+Completed application package with all transcripts, three letters of reference (academic and professional, at least one from an M.S.-prepared nurse), a curriculum vitae/resume, and a statement of purpose must be received by October 15 for spring admission and